x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-high-availability/safety-net.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 7/6/2018
+ms.date: 7/10/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: exchange-server-itpro
 localization_priority: Normal
 ms.assetid: d0abb807-3b12-4c7d-bc7e-769b87c84ccb
-description: "Summary: Learn how Safety Net is used in Exchange Server to protect against data loss by maintaining a queue of successfully delivered messages that have not replicated to the passive mailbox database copies."
+description: "Learn how Safety Net is used in Exchange 2016 and Exchange 2019 to protect against data loss by maintaining a queue of successfully delivered messages."
 ---

 # Safety Net in Exchange Server

- **Summary**: Learn how Safety Net is used in Exchange 2016 and Exchange 2019 to protect against data loss by maintaining a queue of successfully delivered messages that have not replicated to the passive mailbox database copies.

 In Exchange 2010, the *transport dumpster* helped protect against data loss by maintaining a queue of successfully delivered messages that hadn't replicated to the passive mailbox database copies in the database availability group (DAG).
 When a mailbox database or server failure required the promotion of an out-of-date copy of the mailbox database, the messages in the transport dumpster were automatically resubmitted to the new active copy of the mailbox database.

 The transport dumpster was improved in Exchange 2013 and is now called *Safety Net*.
 Exchange 2016 and Exchange 2019 have these same improvements.